blawson69/DoorMaster/README.md

   Note: This trigger supersedes **all** interactions.
 It is highly recommended to keep the trap reset function off (see above) when using this trigger.
 - **Pick** - Whenever is door's lock is picked, _whether or not_ the attempt is successful.
 Lockpicking traps only trigger when the actual attempt is made, so players will go through the entire decision process until the Pick Lock button is executed for the selected character.
 - **Fail-Pick** - When an attempt to pick a lock fails.
-Successful attempts will not trigger the trap.
+Successful attempts will not trip this trigger.
-- **Unlock** - When a door is unlocked, either by successfully picking the lock _or_ using a key.
+- **Unlock** - When a door is unlocked, either by successfully picking the lock, or by using _any other means_.
+- **Wrong-Code** - When using a [Key](#keyed-doors) and the wrong passcode is given.
+- **Misdial** - When a single [Dial](#dials) is incorrectly rotated.
+This _will not_ trigger if other Dials remain in an incorrect rotation.
+- **All-Misdial** - When any Dial is incorrectly rotated.
+If multiple Dials are in use and the trap reset function is on, the trap will trigger until _every_ Dial is rotated to the correct position.
+- **Misplace** - When a single [Tile](#tiles) is incorrectly positioned.
+This _will not_ trigger if other Tiles remain incorrectly positioned.
+- **All-Misplace** - When any Tile is incorrectly positioned.
+If multiple Tiles are in use and the trap reset function is on, the trap will trigger until _every_ Tile is positioned correctly.
+- **Decoy** - When a Decoy is positioned where a true Tile belongs.

 You _must_ provide at least one trigger in order to set a door as being trapped.
 If the Open token's first Bar 1 field is empty or does not match one of the above triggers, the door will not be trapped.